Image

 Verified Content

 Child pornography defense lawyer in Smithville, MO.
-Confronting accusations or charges related to the possession or distribution of child pornography poses a significant risk to your personal and professional standing.
-If you’re facing charges for possessing or distributing child pornography in Smithville, MO, you may be confronted with serious felony charges and mandatory Missouri sex offender registration upon conviction.
-It is vital not to leave your defense to chance in such a critical situation.
+Facing allegations of or charges for the possession or distribution of child pornography threatens to destroy both your reputation and your future.
+If you’ve been accused of having or distributing child pornography in the Smithville, MO area, you could be facing a felony charge and mandatory Missouri sex offender registration if convicted.
+Don’t leave your defense to chance.

 What Can Lead to Child Pornography Charges in Smithville, MO?

-Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life in and around Smithville, MO.
+Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life throughout the Smithville, MO area.
 As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.

-According to RSMo § 573.037, a person commits the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor less than 18 years of age or obscene material portraying what seems to be a minor below 18 years of age.
+According to RSMo § 573.037, an individual commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor less than 18 years of age or obscene material portraying what appears to be a minor under 18 years old.

-A few examples of specific child pornography charges in the Smithville, MO area are:
+A few examples of specific child pornography charges in Smithville and across the state of Missouri are:

 • Promoting Child Pornography: Involves distributing or selling child pornography to an adult, or promoting adult pornography to a minor.

-If you’re confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte now at (314) 900-HELP or reach out to us online.
-Having an experienced advocate by your side is crucial to safeguarding your reputation, your rights, and your future.
+If you are confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte now at (314) 900-HELP or reach out to us online.
+Having an experienced advocate by your side is crucial to safeguarding your reputation, rights, and future.

 Child Pornography Defense Lawyer in Smithville, MO | Smithville, MO Criminal Defense | Combs Waterkotte

-What Are the Penalties for Child Pornography in Smithville, MO?
+What Are the Legal Ramifications for Child Pornography in Smithville, MO?

-From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in Smithville, MO if any of the following conditions apply:
+Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
+The offense becomes a class B felony in Smithville, MO if you:

 • Possess more than 20 still images of child pornography